richgel999/uap_resources/README.md

 ## Key Leaked Reports/Memos

 _Majestic/MJ-12 Documents.
-Beware, some of these may be fakes, but earlier researchers were confident in many of them.
+Beware, some of these may be fakes, but earlier researchers (such as Stanton Friedman) were confident in many of them.
 TODO: This is not a complete list._<br>

+A website with an organized collection of most of the Majestic leaks is [here](https://majesticdocuments.com/).

 ### Authenticity